0732sta/github-upload/README.md

-# Basic code to implement CRUD
+# Basic system to implement CRUD
 by using php, html, mysql, javascript also extra deco using bootstrap and css.

 **CRUD** - create, retrieve, update, delete